lsst/dp0-3_lsst_io/data-products-dp0-3/table-access-and-queries.rst

 TAP and ADQL can be used in both the Notebook and Portal aspects.

 ..
 Important::
-    If a query takes longer than you expect, please submit a `GitHub Issue <https://github.com/rubin-dp0/Support>`__ or post in the "Support - Data Preview 0" category of the `Rubin Community Forum <https://community.lsst.org/>`_.
+    If a query takes longer than you expect, please raise the issue as a new topic in the "Support - Data Preview 0" category of the `Rubin Community Forum <https://community.lsst.org/>`_.
     Rubin staff are happy to investigate and to help tweak queries for optimal execution.